How your financial advisor can help during turbulent markets

 1. Preparation and planning

 Not only are co-captains valuable during storms, they’re also great sources of expertise leading up to the voyage and during periods of fair weather.
 Before you even step off the dock and set sail, you need to spend time planning and determining several key aspects for a successful trip.

 Your journey to financial success is no different; it requires establishing and clearly understanding your personal goals and diligent planning and preparation in order to reach them.
 An advisor can act as this co-captain in both the planning stages and during the long trip itself, guiding you through the vast ocean of uncertainty and complexity towards reaching your financial goals.
 Crafting a well-thought-out plan will go a long way in providing the best chance for a successful trip—regardless of the weather.

 2. Maneuvering bumps along the way

 Life doesn't always go according to plan, and in those moments, having an advisor you trust is critical.
-Stormy seas, turbulent financial markets, and global pandemics can seemingly appear out of nowhere, and even the best-laid plans might not calm your emotions.
+Stormy seas, turbulent financial markets, and global conflict can appear without warning, and even the best-laid plans might not calm your emotions.
 Remember, we are hardwired to avoid pain so you may suddenly begin to doubt your skills, forget your knowledge, and look to abandon your plan.